 - Radioactive plaque – if the tumour is not too large, a small radioactive disc is stitched over the cancerous cells and left in place for a few days to destroy the tumour, before the disc is removed.

-- Chemotherapy – cycles of anti-cancer drugs may be given to kill the cancer cells.
-Sometimes, these anti-cancer drugs are injected directly into the blood vessel supplying blood to the eye.
+- Chemotherapy – usually six cycles of anti-cancer drugs are given to kill the cancer cells.
+Sometimes, these anti-cancer drugs are injected directly into the blood vessel supplying the eye.

-- Surgery to remove the eye – this is necessary if the tumour is very large and the eye can no longer see.
+- Surgery to remove the eye – this is necessary if the tumour is large and the eye can no longer see.
 An artificial eye will be fitted.
-You can find out more information about having an artificial eye fitted on the National Artificial Eye Service and Moorfields Eye Hospital websites.
+You can find out more information about having an artificial eye fitted on the National Artificial Eye Service website.

 Children who lose sight in one of their eyes are usually able to adapt very quickly to seeing out of their healthy eye, without it affecting their life.

 Your child may be offered treatment as part of a clinical trial.
 Search for clinical trials for retinoblastoma.

 If the cancer has spread beyond the eye (extraocular retinoblastoma), it has the potential to spread around the body and is more difficult to treat.
 However, this is unusual in the UK.

 Retinoblastoma requires a long period of follow-up tests which are first performed at a specialist centre.